-The County will monitor all taxes to insure that they are equitably administered and that collections are timely and accurate.
+The County will monitor all taxes to inent that they are equitably administered and that collections are timely and accurate.

 The County will follow an aggressive policy of collecting tax revenues.
-The annual level of uncollected current property taxes should not exceed 4%, unless caused by conditions beyond the County's control.
+The annual level of uncollected current property taxes should not exceed 4%, be at least 96%, unless caused by conditions beyond the County's control.